daviddalpiaz/bsl/nonparametric-classification.md

 # Nonparametric Classification

 Full book chapter still delayed!
-Keeping with writing every week is getting tough.
+Keeping up with writing every week is getting tough.
 Below are the notes and code from the video.

 - [**Notes:** Nonparametric Classification](files/nonparametric-classification.pdf)